holgero/PicUsbServo/README.md

 18f13k50	Bootloader for the PIC 18f13k50 (maybe works on the complete
 		PIC family 18f1xk50, maybe not)

-18f2550		Bootloader for the PIC 18f2550 (maybe works on the complete
-		PIC family 18f[24][45]5x, maybe not)

 ## License

    Licensed under the Apache License, Version 2.0 (the "License");